 The IRS allows transportation workers, subject to the hours of service regulations that travel for business, to deduct their meal expenses from their income.
 The per diem rate is set by the IRS.
 The current rate (as of October 1, 2021) has been increased to $69 per day in the Continental US.
 You may hear the amount of the deduction quoted as $55.20.
-Prior to 2021, the IRS allowed an 80% deduction, however, temporarily for 2021 and 2022, the Federal Consolidated Appropriations Act of 2021 (FCAA), passed on December 27th, 2020, allows a 100% deduction on Per Diem.
+Prior to 2021, the IRS allowed an 80% deduction, however, temporarily for 2021 and 2022, the Taxpayer Certainty and Disaster Relief Act of 2020, allowed a 100% deduction on Per Diem.

 If you are an owner-operator, the rule is simple, you get to claim the tax deduction for each day that you are away from your “tax home”.
 On the days that you depart and the days that you arrive at home, you must claim a partial day allowance instead of a full day allowance.
 That is ¾ of the standard allowance.